 Check fire alarm batteries connections and remaining capacity.
-If they haven’t been changed in 3-5 years, then they may be below the rated capacity.
+They may fall below the rated capacity if they haven’t been changed in 3-5 years.

 Does the fire alarm system have power?
-Verify the electrical breaker has not been inadvertently shut off.
-It’s a simple item to check, but can be overlooked.
+Verify the electrical breaker hasn’t been inadvertently shut off.
+This is often overlooked.

 There are a few situations that produce ground faults.
 A bare wire in the back of a fire alarm device could be touching the junction box.
 There may be open circuits or a wire could have gotten loose or come completely off a device.
 If there was a storm in the area, then a lightning strike could have produced issues with the circuits.
 In these cases, call your service provider to investigate the issue.